roshanx911/roshanx911.github.io/_posts/2020-08-14-crud-admin-panel-with-php-and-mysql.markdown

 ?>
 ```

-- Once the above code execute if functions and statements are true with verification of the database it will move to “inlog-navigate.php” if not show message as in “inlog-error.html”.
+- Once the above code execute if functions and statements are true with verification of the database, it will move to “inlog-navigate.php” if not show message as in “inlog-error.html”.

 ``` php
 <?php